karaokeresearch/singalong/README.md

 chords represented in the song.
 This is useful for an initial review of the chords if desired.

-Active chords are highlighted and the song automatically scrolled based on input given from a central controlling user or users.
+The active chord is highlighted and lyrics automatically scrolled and highlighted based on input given from a central controlling user or users.
 Hit the 'A' or 'D' key to recede or advance the current chord, respectively.
 To use with a two-pedal USB foot pedal, program the left pedal to emit the 'A' keystroke and the right pedal to emit the 'D' keystroke.
 Text is formatted to fit to the browser window width for maximum readability, and the song's key can be altered on-the-fly with the 'W' and 'S' keys.

 ### Applications
-Use in lieu of printed song sheets / fakebooks for :
+Use in lieu of printed song sheets / fakebooks for:
 * Casual singalongs at parties
 * Live band karaoke
 * Music classes